House of Neville: Aftermath

 Warwick and Montagu were never formally attainted, which would have meant the forfeiture of their property.
 Nonetheless, the victorious Yorkists did not allow the process of inheritance to follow its normal legal course.
 Montagu's estates should have passed to his son George Neville, Duke of Bedford, along with the considerable portion of Warwick's inherited possessions which had been entailed to heirs male, giving Bedford precedence over Warwick's daughters.
 However, in practice Bedford was denied his inheritance, while his engagement to Elizabeth of York was cancelled.
-He would eventually be deprived of his title by Act of Parliament in 1478, ostensibly on the grounds that he lacked the wealth required to maintain the standing of a duke.
+He would eventually be deprived of his title by an act of Parliament in 1478, ostensibly on the grounds that he lacked the wealth required to maintain the standing of a duke.

 The legacy of the Middleham Nevilles instead became the object of dispute between King Edward's brothers: Richard, Duke of Gloucester, and Clarence, who had returned to the family fold before the Battle of Barnet.
 Clarence, whose claim was founded on his marriage to Isabel Neville, gained the earldoms of Warwick and Salisbury.
 Gloucester acquired the old Neville estates in the north, establishing his claim by marrying Anne Neville, who had been widowed by Prince Edward's death in the final Lancastrian defeat at the Battle of Tewkesbury in 1471.
 The northern lands and clientage inherited from the Nevilles became Gloucester's main powerbase, and he adopted Middleham Castle as his principal residence until his usurpation of the throne as Richard III in 1483.

 Reflecting the estrangement between the two branches of the family, the Nevilles of Raby, headed by Ralph Neville, Earl of Westmorland, had sided with the Lancastrians from the outset.
 Westmorland's brother John Neville, Lord of Raby was killed in the defeat at Towton.
 The line of the Earls of Westmorland survived the wars, but the loss of most of the ancestral estates through their inheritance by the Nevilles of Middleham and their subsequent downfall left the family a much diminished force.

 Junior lines of the Middleham Nevilles also survived, including the holders of the Latimer and Bergavenny baronies, based, respectively, at Snape and at Abergavenny Castle.
 Edward Neville, Lord Bergavenny had for many years been forcibly deprived of his inheritance by his nephew the Earl of Warwick.
 During the wars, each of these lines of the family had fought sometimes alongside and sometimes against the core group of Middleham Nevilles led by Salisbury and Warwick.